Praneeth Reddy Sudalagunta

 American Inventor, Engineer, and Businessman.

-Knowing is, fundamentally, an external process that is based on an individual's interaction with his/her environment.
-On the other hand, understanding starts with the information an individual already knows that initiates a process of internalization.
+Knowing is an external process that is based on an individual's interaction with their environment.
+On the other hand, understanding begins with the information an individual already knows that initiates a process of internalization.
 This facilitates application of the acquired knowledge in a way that the individual sees fit.
-It also places the individual on a unique platform where he/she may be able to contribute to the existing body of knowledge.
+It also places the individual on a unique platform where they may be able to contribute to the existing body of knowledge.
 Thus, initiating a cyclic process that involves a network of individuals going through the stages of learning, understanding, implementing, and, eventually, innovating.